 Does the Lord Jesus Christ have a solution to this problem?
 The Scripture indicates that He does:

-And it shall come to pass, that he that is left in Zion [the end-time remnant], and he that remaineth in Jerusalem, shall be called holy, even every one that is written among the living in Jerusalem: (Isaiah 4:3)
+And it shall come to pass that he who is left in Zion [tested Christians] and remains in Jerusalem will be called holy—everyone who is recorded among the living in Jerusalem.
+(Isaiah 4:3)

 How will the Lord Jesus purify His Church?